isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

 >
 >If your folder has a Folder Profile configured on it, then you'll view only those PDF templates that are configured on the Folder Profile.

-Based on your setup your administrator can configure the authoring templates:
+Based on your setup your administrator can configure the  templates:

 <details>
 <summary> Cloud Services </summary>

-For details on setting up global and folder-level profiles, view [Configure authoring templates](../cs-install-guide/conf-folder-level.md#configure-authoring-templates-id1889d0il0y4) section in the Installation and configuration guide for Cloud Services.
+For details on setting up global and folder-level profiles, view [Configure templates](../cs-install-guide/conf-folder-level.md#configure-authoring-templates-id1889d0il0y4) section in the Installation and configuration guide for Cloud Services.

 </details>